Arizona Spousal Support Laws, also known as Alimony

 - Whether the spouse lacks sufficient property, including property awarded to that spouse during the divorce, to support their reasonable needs;

-- Whether the spouse is capable of generating income in the labor market to self sufficient without assistance from the other spouse;
+- Whether the spouse is capable of generating income in the labor market to be self-sufficient without assistance from the other spouse;

-- This factor includes whether the spouse is the primary care provider for a child who is of an age or condition the prevents that spouse from working full-time (or at all);
+- This factor includes whether the spouse is the primary care provider for a child who is of an age or condition that prevents that spouse from working full-time (or at all);

 - Whether a spouse has contributed to the career, training, and earning ability of the other spouse;